 Seriously, they’re awesome.

-It could have been the pressure of the NaNoWriMo deadline – a pressure that’s not so different from the schedule that prolific LN authors work under – but there’s a very real temptation to just throw in another girl into the harem as a way of boosting word count.
-At the time, you don’t actually feel that much guilt from writing absolutely terribad lines such as “Slowly but surely, I would turn my brother into a lolicon with a little sister fetish” because you think to yourself, “Well, it’s part of the light novel appeal!
+It could have been the pressure of the NaNoWriMo deadline—a pressure that’s not so different from the schedule that prolific LN authors work under—but there’s a very real temptation to write the first cheesy idea you can think of boosting word count.
+At the time, I didn’t actually feel that much guilt from writing absolutely terribad lines such as “Slowly but surely, I would turn my brother into a lolicon with a little sister fetish” because I thought, “Well, it’s part of the light novel appeal!
 It’s atmosphere-building!”
-Of course, anyone would know that’s just complete utter bullshit.
+Of course, anyone would know that’s horseshit.
 (I’ve since edited that line out of the story…)

-At one point, I openly despaired and complained on my Twitter that I wanted to quit this novel.
-It was literally insulting my intelligence.
-In my desire to replicate the feel of LN prose, I had plummeted to the depths of My Immortal level of writing.
-At first, I just laughed it off as an ironic joke, but after spending so much time with the story, I realised there were only so many siscon gags and anime cliches you could put in without feeling as if you’re a blight on society.
+At first, I just laughed it off as an ironic joke, but after spending so much time with the story, I realised there were only so many siscon gags and anime clichés you can put in without feeling as if you’re a blight on society.

-It’s dangerously easy to go too far in an attempt to write what should be a light novel.
-The temptation to fall into gimmickry is always there.
-It’s honestly a surprise that LNs aren’t actually worse, all things considered.
+It’s dangerously easy to go too far in an attempt to write what should be a light novel, instead of focusing on what’s good for the story.